cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ## The Decision Framework

-The most important architectural question is not "Is the model powerful enough?"
-The real question is: **Does the answer exist in retrievable text, or must it be derived?**
+The most important architectural question is: **Does the answer exist in retrievable text, or must it be derived?**

 This single distinction determines the entire system architecture.
 When the answer lives explicitly in a document, RAG is a strong fit.
 When the answer requires computation, inference, or synthesis across concepts that are not co-located in any single passage, RAG becomes a liability.
 Getting this wrong leads to systems that feel intelligent in demos but fail silently in production, which is one of the most costly failure modes in enterprise AI.